ashwanthbalakrishnan5/Cryptography_Algorithms/README.md

 ## Contributing

-Feel free to contribute by submitting pull requests or reporting issues.
-Let's make this collection of cryptographic algorithms even better!
+Contributions are welcome!
+If you have any improvements or new algorithms to add, feel free to submit a pull request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.